texasmichelle/kubeflow-cern/README.md

 Run the pipeline by first creating an experiment, then a run.

+### Run the pipeline from a notebook

+From the Kubeflow central dashboard, click on Notebooks, then Upload the file `notebooks/trackml-pipeline.ipynb`.

+Run the notebook and click on the resulting links to view the pipeline executing.

+Run once more, requesting GPU resources and watch auto-provisioning add a GPU node to the cluster before executing training.

 ## Run hyperparameter tuning

 Run the gpu-example on the cluster with this command: